scipy-conference/scipy_proceedings/papers/henry_schreiner/henry_schreiner.rst

 the bulk of the analysis would use reproducible Python virtual environments or Conda environments.

-This changed when Jim Pivarski introduced Uproot (originally envisioned as "µroot").
+This changed when Jim Pivarski introduced the ``Uproot`` package (originally envisioned as "µroot").
 This was a pure-Python implementation of a ROOT file reader (and later writer) that could remove the initial conversion environment by simply pip installing a package.
 It also had a simple, Pythonic interface and produced